-Lucky 15 Horse Racing Tips, Saturday 18th January 2020
+Weekend Lucky 15 Horse Racing Tips, Saturday 20th & Sunday 21st June 2020

-Potential returns from a £1.00 Lucky 15 bet are £1,349
+Potential winnings from a £1.00 Lucky 15 bet (costing £15.00) is £120,959

 - 888sport Bet £10, Get £40 in Free Bets – New Customers only – £10 minimum deposit using promo code “Football” – First bet must be placed on any market – Minimum stake £10 at odds of 1/2 (1.5) – Free bets credited upon qualifying bet settlement and expire after 7 days – Free bet stakes not included in returns – Deposit balance is available for withdrawal at any time.
 General deposit method & withdrawal restrictions apply & Full T&C’s apply.

-Lucky 15 Betting Offers
+Weekend Lucky 15 Tips

-Lucky 15 Tips for Saturday
+Saturday Lucky 15 Tips – Ascot

 Whether you fancy a punt on our Lucky 15, or any of the selections within it, why not check out all our free bets?
 We’ve got the best racing free bets around and this is the quickest way to tip the odds your way!